Wisdom calls aloud in the street

 Being Two Faced

 Something I’ve noticed is that people sometimes have a different expression on one side of their face than they do on the other.
 Being “two faced” is how I refer to this phenomenon.
-I noticed this picture of Colin Craig’s press secretary isĀ two faced.Ā I won’t say yet what I see in these pictures because I’d rather hear if people make the same observation as me.
+I noticed this picture of Colin Craig’s press secretary is two faced.
+I won’t say yet what I see in these pictures because I’d rather hear if people make the same observation as me.

 In the comments please describe the expressions you see in the left side and right side pictures.